Last updated: March 17, 2026

 What is a swing high?

-A swing high is a temporary peak where selling pressure overcomes buying pressure, causing the price to turn down.
-For example, if EUR/USD rallies to 1.0950 and then falls back to 1.0920, the 1.0950 level marks a swing high.
+A swing high is a structural peak where selling pressure temporarily overcomes buying pressure, causing the price to turn down and often leaving behind a zone of resistance.
+For example, if EUR/USD rallies to 1.0950 and then falls back to 1.0920, the 1.0950 level marks a valid swing high.

 What is a swing low?

-A swing low is a temporary valley where buying pressure overwhelms selling pressure, causing the price to turn up.
+A swing low is a structural valley where buying pressure overwhelms selling pressure, causing the price to turn up and potentially establishing a new support level.
 For instance, if EUR/USD drops to 1.0800 and then rallies back to 1.0830, the 1.0800 level marks a swing low.

-The sequence of these turning points creates the market’s underlying architecture, or market structure.
-Understanding this sequence is the clearest way to read the flow of price and identify the current trend.
+The continuous sequence of these turning points creates the market’s underlying architecture.
+Understanding this sequence is the clearest way to read the true flow of price and identify where institutional liquidity might reside.

-Understanding swing points is more than just a technical exercise; it’s the foundation of professional price action trading for identifying market trends.
-Here’s why they are so critical:
+Understanding swing points is more than just a technical exercise; it is a core foundation of professional price action trading.
+Instead of relying solely on lagging indicators, many traders use these pivots to read the raw data of the market.
+Here is why they are critical:

 3. Steps to Identify Swing Highs and Lows